 Offering

-This includes what you deliver or offer to the market, what the need is, the feature and benefit for each segment, and how you intend on delivering those features or benefits.
+This includes what product or service you deliver to the market, the features and benefits for each segment, and how you intend to deliver those features and benefits.
+You’ll also want to document how your product or service is better than competitors’ offerings.

 Message